octabytes/blog/content/posts/n8n/n8n-retrieves-weather-information-based-on-a-zip-code/index.md

 ---
-draft: true
+draft: false
 title: "Retrieve weather information based on a zip code 🌤️"
-date: "2024-03-10"
+date: "2024-11-20"
-description: "Let's see how you can create an application that can retrieve weather information based on a zip code using API.
-During this tutorial, we will be creating the workflow using a template.
-You can create the same from scratch too.
-Before we start, make sure you have deployed"
+description: "This tutorial walks you through creating an application to retrieve weather information based on a zip code using the N8N automation platform.
+It covers setting up N8N, configuring OpenWeatherMap credentials, building a workflow, and testing the application."
-tags: []
+tags: ["N8N", "Weather API", "OpenWeatherMap", "Workflow Automation", "Self-Hosting", "API Integration", "Zip Code", "Automation Tutorial", "OctaByte"]
-categories: [Automation]
+categories: [Applications, Automation]
 cover:
   image: images/cover.png
   caption: "Retrieve weather information based on a zip code 🌤️"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

 Let's see how you can create an application that can retrieve weather information based on a zip code using API.
 During this tutorial, we will be creating the workflow using a template.
 You can create the same from scratch too.
-Before we start, make sure you have deployed N8N, we will be self\-hosting it on [OctaByte](https://octabyte.io/open-source/n8n?ref=blog.octabyte.io).
+Before we start, make sure you have deployed N8N, we will be self\-hosting it on [OctaByte](https://octabyte.io/applications/automation/n8n).

 ## What is N8N?